Louisiana Lt. Governor picks up restaurant tab for 10 high school prom-goers: ‘Much success in this next chapter’ - NewsBreak

 “Wishing them a fun, safe night and much success in this next chapter of their life!”
 Nungesser said.

 Chelsea Marissa Pearson, whose daughter was among the group of prom-goers, thanked the Lt.
-Governor in a Facebook message.
+Governor in a Facebook message.1 killed in Sheffield shooting

 “Thank you for treating my daughter Haylee and her friends.
 Definitely a night to remember!”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.